City-Form-Lab/madina/docs/source/quickstart.rst

 To do this, we must import the first import the ``una`` module, which contains tools for UNA.

+    >>> from madina import unafrom src.madina import una

+There's an
+tools for UNA.

+    >>> from madina import unafrom src.madina import una

+There's an
+tools for UNA.

+    >>> from madina import una
+from src.madina import una

+There's an
+tools for UNA.

+    >>> from madina import una
+from src.madina import una

+There's an
+tools for UNA.

+    >>>
+from src.madina import una

+There's an
+tools for UNA.

+    >>>
+from src.madina import una

+There's an
+tools for UNA.

+    >>>
+from src.madina import una

+There's an
+tools for UNA.

+    >>>
+from src.madina import una

+There's an
+tools for UNA.

+from src.madina import una

+There's an
+tools for UNA.

+from src.madina import una

+There's an
+tools for UNA.

     >>> from madina import una

 There's an ``accessibility`` function, which adds a column...